Where We Work:

 La Isla in Santa Fe was formed by the 1976 earthquake and a series of subsequent sinkholes and mudslides.
 Surrounded by sheer cliffs, it is accessible only by a one-lane bridge behind an industrial section of Santa Fe.

-Since then, the city has paved their roads and a Canadian mission rebuilt many of the houses.
-But the people are still among the poorest of the city.
+the people are still among the poorest of the city.
 A public school placed on the site closed because the parents couldn’t afford books, uniforms, or even shoes for the kids.

 El Naranjo is a neighborhood of folks mostly tied into the produce distribution and growing network.
 It is a hot and dusty hamlet tucked behind a cluster of street markets on the main route to Solola.

 Our third feeding location came about as the result of the Covid Shutdown, but will continue into 2021 with 40 children.

 ACOC/MCU Guatemala manages feeding programs in three locations.
 We provide hot, healthy meals for over 300 children and some of their families.